Kansas teen with girlfriend and toddler rolls stolen SUV - NewsBreak

 SEDGWICK COUNTY—A Kansas man with a history of crime is facing child sex crime charges.
 On Jan.
 27, Lorenzo Gary, 37 of Wichita, was charged with 2 counts of rape, aggravated indecent liberties with a child, contributing to a child’s misconduct or deprivation, and incest, according to the Sedgwick County District Attorney's office.

-RENO COUNTY —One person died in an accident just before 10p.m.
+RENO COUNTY —One person died in an accident just before 10 p.m.
 Wednesday in Reno County.
 The Kansas Highway Patrol reported a 1999 Ford Ranger driven by Laura R. Manwarren, 45, Ozark, Missouri, was southbound on Kansas 14 four miles south of Sterling.
 The pickup left the roadway.
-The driver...
+The...

+Police ID Kan. woman who died after car strikes, vaults concrete wall

+SEDGWICK COUNTY —Law enforcement authorities investigating a fatal weekend crash have identified the woman who died as 22-year-old Konstance Harris of Wichita, according to Officer Chad Ditch.
+Just after 7:30a.m.
+Sunday, a 2012 Honda Accord driven by Harris was westbound on Kellogg near Washington Street, according to Ditch.
+The...

 Kansas commits $304M to chip plant to lure federal funds